John-991/horiseon-code-refactor/README.md

 ## Credits

-Collaborators on this project included instructional staff, TAs, and students in the EDX Boot Camp 2023 cohort.
+Collaborators on this project included staff, TAs, and students in the EDX Boot Camp 2023 cohort.

 ## License